parth-20-07/parth-20-07.github.io/docs/index.md

 ## Achievements

-- Awarded **INR 1,00,000** grant by the **Government of Gujarat, India**, to launch a startup researching multitool heads for 3D printers, reducing prototyping time by 86% and costs by 18%.
+- Awarded **INR 1,00,000** grant by the **Government of Gujarat, India**, to launch a startup researching multi tool heads for 3D printers, reducing prototyping time by 86% and costs by 18%.
 - Secured **$10,000** in funding from **Worcester Polytechnic Institute** to develop an advanced robotics mobile platform for 3D scanning and reconstruction, significantly enhancing accessibility and engagement.
 ## Certification
 ### Machine Learning Specialization